fredgibbs/fredgibbs.github.io/courses/etc/zotero.md

 ## I didn't get an invitation
 - Go to zotero.org and make sure you're logged in.
 You can verify this by looking for a "Log Out" link in the upper right corner of the page.
-- Click the groups tab.
-- Search for the course library name (noted on the home page of the syllabus).
-- Be sure the "Groups" tab for searching is selected (it usually defaults to People).
-- Click on the group library link (usually the first one, but not always)
+- Go to the group library page at [https://www.zotero.org/groups/642043/diet-health-expertise-unm/library](https://www.zotero.org/groups/642043/diet-health-expertise-unm/library)
 - Click the red "Join" button off to the right, which will send an email to me and I'll approve your request to join the group as soon as I see it.

 ---